 A license will last for 90 days and will give you the ability to use the exams as many times as you need from up to two devices (PCs, laptops, tablets, phones).
 The software will prompt you to register your devices.
 A registered device cannot be changed, so think before registering one.

-Yes, WPE Studio offers a money-back guarantee if you fail the multiple-choice-question part of the NPPE exam.
+Yes, WPE Studio offers a money-back guarantee if you fail the multiple-choice-question NPPE exam.
 (This is due to the nature of the digital content.)
 Alternatively, it offers an option for a free renewal of your license.

 Yes, if you buy a license for a number of practice exams, you can upgrade it to a license for a larger number of exams if these are offered.
 However, the process will be manual and you will need to contact the administration to do so.